 This was the first year of the triennial funding cycle that applies to our Scottish Government grant support.
 We are fortunate indeed to have a Government that recognises the high value and multiplier effect of a network like ours.
 This reflects the special character of the Scottish approach to international development and it is only right that we record our appreciation of the vision and commitment that lies behind it.
 The end of one grant period and the beginning of another provides the opportunity to review our operations and we were glad to be able to agree a highly detailed programme of work for 2017-20.
 Every six months, we produce an Activity and Impact Report to allow members and others to assess our progress.

-(MaSP), was also awarded a three-year Scottish Government grant.
+We are also delighted that the Malawi Scotland Partnership (MaSP), was also awarded a threeyear Scottish Government grant.
 The higher level at which this was awarded reflects the growth and expansion of MaSP's programmes under the dynamic leadership of new CEO Vera Kamtukule.
 In many ways it is now MaSP that is setting the pace in partnership working and we can look forward to reaching new heights under Malawian leadership.